How Often Should Your Criminal Defense Attorney Communicate With You?

 Response Time Standards

-If your attorney consistently falls outside these timelines, that's below standard.
+If your attorney consistently falls outside these timelines, the representation is below professional standards.

 What Most Defendants Actually Experience